matejstastny/dotfiles/README.md

 # dofiles

-My dofiles for apps I use for developmentm usind the _gnu stow_ on my MacOS laptop.
+My dofiles for apps I use for development on my MacOS laptop. [_GNU Stow_](https://www.gnu.org/software/stow/manual/stow.html) was used to create symlinks of the conf files.
+All of the files are configured to match the [Catppuccin](https://catppuccin.com/) _Mocha_ theme.
+My [wallpaper](./wallpaper.png) is also included.

 ## Requirements